Yelp/puppet-cron/README.md

 If you are going to deploy cron jobs, do it right.

-There is, however, a fine line between using cron to do scheduled tasks, and a abusing cron where a better system should be used.
+There is, however, a fine line between using cron to do scheduled tasks, and abusing cron where a better system should be used.

 ## Examples